airbnb/javascript/packages/eslint-config-airbnb-base/README.md

 ### eslint-config-airbnb-base

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint` and `eslint-plugin-import`.
+It requires `eslint`, `eslint-plugin-import` and optionally, `@typescript-eslint/eslint-plugin` along with `@typescript-eslint/parser`.

 1. Install the correct versions of each package, which are listed by the command: